Skills-based talent management

 1. Organizational agility

-Deloitte surveys also show that 85% of business executives believe organizations need more agile ways of organizing work, given the recent market changes.
-Organizational agility refers to the ability of a company to move quickly and adapt, renewing itself to meet a rapidly changing business world.
+Deloitte surveys show that 85% of business executives believe organizations need more agile ways of organizing work due to recent changes.
+Organizational agility means a company can adapt quickly and stay ahead in a fast-paced world.

 2. Employee engagement